Recommended and Black Listed Plugins

-Note: most of the plugins listed below are third party extensions.
-We recommend you to also check out the Flo Plugins our team designed and keeps enhancing based on our client’s needs and feedback
+Note: most of the plugins listed below are third-party extensions.
+We recommend you also check out the Flo Plugins our team designed and keeps enhancing based on our client’s needs and feedback

 Caching plugins are great for speeding up your website’s loading times.